About the course

 The third element is an introduction to Sinology.
 This deals with the procedures of chronology, geography, bureaucracy, biography and bibliography in the context of traditional Chinese studies.
 The aim here is not so much to transmit information as to lead you away from a dependent, passive approach towards a questioning and free-standing research style.

-Evaluation of the course normally takes place entirely during the third term, through a combination of prepared texts, unprepared translation (in Classical Chinese or another approved Asian language), examination papers and a dissertation (an oral examination (viva voce) may also be required).
+Evaluation of the course normally takes place entirely during the third term, through a combination of examination papers in prepared texts and unprepared translation in Classical Chinese or another approved Asian language, a take-home research exercise, and a dissertation of 15,000 words on an approved topic of your choice, based on primary sources.
+An oral examination (viva voce) may also be required.

 Proven and potential academic excellence